 Music-Sports League (MSL), headquartered in Newport News, VA is a wholly-owned subsidiary of Music-Sports Enterprises, LLC dedicated to the career development, education, and promotion of independent music creators.
 MSL is the governing body of SONG vs SONG (SvS) and eMICs, its Competition Committee sets its rules and regulations.

 "THE FUTURE IZ NOW."
 In the next 5 years, MSL plans to establish Music-Performance Sports as a viable multi-faceted international program.
-Music-Performance Sports was designed to have a global impact by not only pioneering a new virtual sport that revolutionizes independent music performance and promotion, but also inspiring future generations of entrepreneurs, and creating jobs to help strengthen economies and communities.
+Music-Performance Sports was designed to have a global impact by pioneering a new virtual sport that revolutionizes independent music performance and promotion, inspiring future generations of entrepreneurs, and creating jobs to help strengthen economies and communities.

-To revolutionize how independent artists and music producers are DEVELOPED, PROMOTED, and DISCOVERED by making music their sport.
+To revolutionize how independent music creators are DEVELOPED, PROMOTED, and DISCOVERED.

 MSL EXECUTIVE TEAM